White Rice Swaps

-White rice is a cheap and easy starch many people choose to meal prep with, but there are healthier options out there, and they could really transform your meals!
+White rice is a cheap and easy starch many people choose to meal prep with, but there are healthier alternatives to white rice out there, and they could really transform your meals!

 We’re not saying you should never eat white rice; rather we are giving you options, to try to make a healthier choice.
 Some of those options include; brown rice, quinoa, and cauliflower rice.
 And sweet potato rice...Have you heard of that?!
 Wow!